Cover Your Acres Conference, January 19-20 in Oberlin

 The conference, which typically draws more than 600 attendees from Kansas and other states, highlights the latest technology, methods and conservation practices to improve crop production in the region.
 This year it will feature university specialists and industry representatives discussing issues such as kochia and palmer amaranth control, soil microbiology, new pests in wheat and sorghum, farm profitability, managing soil pH, UAVs, weather forecasting, the economics of fertility management, and an economic comparison of today’s farms to those of the 1980’s.
 The same programs will be offered both days of the conference.
 Registration will begin at 7:45 a.m., with educational sessions ending at 5:00 p.m. followed by a “bull session” on Tuesday evening, where attendees can visit with industry and university specialists.

+Early registration is due by Jan.
+13. The fee is $40 for Jan.
+19, $35 for Jan.
+20 or both days for $50.
 After Jan.
-14, the registration fee is $50 per day.
+14, the cost is $50 per day.
 The conference fee includes lunch and educational materials.
 Continuing education unit credits are available for commercial applicators and certified crop advisors.

 Mail your registration, with a check payable to KSU, to the Northwest Area Office, ATTN: Cover Your Acres, P.O.
 Box 786, Colby, KS 67701.
 To view the conference details and for online registration, visit www.northwest.ksu.edu/coveryouracres.
 For questions, call 785-462-6281.